djeada/Statistics-Notes/notes/correlation_and_regression/metrics.md

 Imagine you are a librarian tasked with retrieving science fiction books from a large library that contains various genres.

+**Precision**:

-- **Precision**: Of all the books you retrieved, how many are actually science fiction?
+- Of all the books you retrieved, how many are actually science fiction?

-  - If you retrieved 50 books and 40 of them are science fiction, your precision is $\frac{40}{50} = 0.8 $ or 80%.
+- If you retrieved 50 books and 40 of them are science fiction, your precision is $\frac{40}{50} = 0.8$ or 80%.

+**Recall**:

-- **Recall**: Of all the science fiction books in the library, how many did you successfully retrieve?
+- Of all the science fiction books in the library, how many did you successfully retrieve?

-  - If there are 100 science fiction books in total and you retrieved 40, your recall is $\frac{40}{100} = 0.4 $ or 40%.
+- If there are 100 science fiction books in total and you retrieved 40, your recall is $\frac{40}{100} = 0.4$ or 40%.

 High precision means that most of the books you picked are relevant (few false positives), while high recall means you found most of the relevant books (few false negatives).